aabidsofi19/zivero-monorep/README.md

 # Zivero

-This is an official Mono repo for the Zivero Ecommerce Engine
+This is the official Mono repo for the Zivero Ecommerce Engine

 ## What's inside?